Chequered Skipper (Carterocephalus palaemon)

 next page back to list

 The highlight of an otherwise disappointing trip (from a butterfly perspective) to the Pyrénées in 2004 was that palaemon was seen in five different locations.
 It is not uncommon in eastern and central France, I find, but they tend to be rather sedentary and hard to spot.
 Like several otherwise-widespread species, they do not occur in the far south-east of France, unusual in that this region is exceptionally rich in species, and they are rare and highly localised in the northern part of the PACA region.

 In 2005, I chanced upon a thriving colony in Ain, where maybe as many as fifteen individuals could be counted.
 Their "buzzy" flight makes them harder to track than most skippers.
-The colouration varies quite significantly (compare 35143 and 35146 above, from the same location on the same day).
+The extent of the orange colouration varies quite significantly (compare 35143 and 35146 above, from the same location on the same day).

 Since then, I have found them fairly regularly at most locations in eastern France, and in one location in the Alpes-de-Haute-Provence where there have only been two previous records in that département.
 I revisited this site in 2014 and there were several individuals seen flying there, indicating that it was (and hopefully still is) quite a healthy colony.

 |a slightly worn male seen in the cold and boggy region of the Morvan in central France.